d3vilh/vpntv/README.md

       ```shell
       ansible-playbook main.yml
       ```
+      > **Note**: You cant use both WiFi and Ethernet at the same time, so if you want to use WiFi, you have to disable Ethernet.

       > **Note**: If running locally on the Pi, you may have error like `Error while fetching server API version`.
 You have to relogin (or reboot your Pi) and then run the playbook again.

   11. Reboot your Pi: